git4ami/CleaningData/README.md

 - An identifier of the subject who carried out the experiment.

 ## Output data
-The output file is called !!!!.txt and was created by write.table() command using row.name=FALSE option The file contains the average values for all mean and standard deviation for each measurement grouped by activity type and subject
+The output file is called tody_data.txt and was created by write.table() command using row.name=FALSE option The file contains the average values for all mean and standard deviation for each measurement grouped by activity type and subject

-## Transformation algorithm
+## Transformation performed

+ * Merges the training and the test sets to create one data set
+ * Extracts only the measurements on the mean and standard deviation for each measurement
+ * Uses descriptive activity names to name the activities in the data set
+ * Appropriately labels the data set with descriptive variable names.
+ * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.